evertrue/apple-team-member-doc/README.md

 A team agent is legally responsible for the team and acts as the primary contact with Apple.
 The team agent has access to iTunes Connect to submit applications to the app store.

 #### Team Admin
 A team admin can create and approve certificates, provisioning profiles and add devices.
-A team admin does not automatically have access to iTunes Connect, and therefore cannot submit applications to the app store.
+A team admin cannot submit applications to the app store.

 #### Team Member
 A team member cannot create certificates or add devices.
-Certificates must be approved by a team administrator.
+Certificates must be approved by a team administrator as well as the app id and push notification certificate.

 ## Add The Developer To The Team
 Navigate to the iOS Dev Center (developer.apple.com) and direct to the “Member Center” in the upper navigation bar.